 8.1.2.1 UE not in Soft handover

 The cell ID may be determined as the cell that is providing an active connection for the UE at the time of receiving the UE Positioning request at the SRNC.
+The SRNC shall also perform Cell-ID method related measurements RTT and UE Rx-Tx Time Difference.
+Optionally, the SRNC may also perform UE measurement for either CPICH RSCP, CPICH Ec/N0 or pathloss to enahance Cell ID positioning.

 8.1.2.2 UE in Soft handover

-In order for the SRNC to provide the geographical co-ordinates of a target UE in soft handover, the SRNC combines the information about all cells associated with the UE.
+In order for the SRNC/SAS to provide the geographical co-ordinates of a target UE in soft handover, the SRNC combines the information about all cells associated with the UE.

 In soft handover, the UE may have several signal branches connected to different cells, reporting different cell IDs.
 A reference cell ID may be determined by the SRNC based on the coverage area of each cell.
 The reference cell ID may be selected based on one or more of the following principles: